MikeLidbary/rating-system/README.md

 # Ranking-system
-Implement Upvote/Downvote Weighted Ranking System Using Bayesian Average
+A Upvote-Downvote Weighted Ranking System Using Bayesian Average implemented in Laravel 5.

 ## Getting Started